 - Beef liver

-As for your supplementation, a daily intake of 400µg/day represents a superior benefit against an inferior intake of vitamin B9.
+As for your supplementation, a daily intake of 400µg/day is recommended.

-Taoism is a 26 000 years old medicine; and it is the religious and philosophical systems of China.
-You may find these recommendations a bit odd, but these are nevertheless what they usually recommend.
-Feel free to follow them.
-In The Great Tao, S.T Chang, provides recommendations based on his own work:
+Taoism is a 26 000 years old medicine; it is the religious and philosophical systems of China.
+Readers can refer to The Great Tao from S.T Chang, who provides recommendations based on his own studies: